7 187 500 €

 | Type | Four-Room Apartment and more |

-This exceptional Chelsea home offers a rare combination of architectural heritage, creative history and versatile living space.
-Built in 1911 for watercolorist Cecil Arthur Hunt by architect Ralph Knott, renowned for his County Hall design, this impressive house is the benchmark of a London studio house, specifically designed for elegant living and an art studio.
+This exceptional Chelsea home offers a rare combination of architectural heritage, creative history and flexible living space.
+Built in 1911 for watercolorist Cecil Arthur Hunt by architect Ralph Knott, this impressive building is an exemplary example of a London studio home, purpose-built to provide elegant living and a dramatic studio space for the artist.

-Spread over four floors and covering 2,937 square feet, the property includes three spacious bedrooms, a magnificent studio space, formal and informal living rooms, a rooftop garden and a private garage with parking, which is a rare convenience in the central part of Chelsea.
+Located on four main floors and with an area of 2,937 sq. m. ft., the property includes three spacious bedrooms, a stunning studio space, formal and informal reception rooms, a roof garden and a private garage with parking - all a rarity in the center of Chelsea.

-The ground floor opens onto a spacious entrance hall leading to a formal living room on one side and a large kitchen dining room on the other.
-The kitchen is equipped with a central island and built-in appliances, creating a practical and welcoming center, ideal for relaxed dining and entertainment.
-At the back of the house there is a bedroom on the ground floor, which can serve as a guest room, study or an additional family room.
+On the ground floor, a spacious entrance hall leads to a formal living room on one side and a large kitchen with breakfast area on the other.
+The kitchen features a center island and built-in appliances, creating a practical and cozy area ideal for casual dining and entertaining.
+At the rear of the home, the first floor suite offers flexibility as a guest bedroom, study or additional family room.

-On the second floor there is the main apartment with a dressing room, boudoir, bathroom and access to the roof garden, ideal for afternoon sun and outdoor dining.
-A second bedroom with its own bathroom and an additional toilet completes this floor.
+On the second floor there is a spacious master bedroom with dressing room, boudoir and bathroom, and access to the roof garden, ideal for enjoying the afternoon sun and al fresco dining.
+Also on this floor there is a second bedroom with en-suite bathroom and an additional toilet.

-Before reaching the top floor, there is a bright workplace on the half-floor.
-In the center of the upper level is a spectacular artist's studio with high ceilings, an impressive fireplace and large windows.
-The scale is really majestic.
-Nearby there is a cozy library and a hidden bar with windows facing west, offering views of this charming street.
+Before reaching the top floor, there is a bright office on the mezzanine level.
+At the center of the upper level is an impressive artist's studio with double ceilings, a dramatic fireplace and large windows.
+The scale is truly majestic.
+Nearby is a paneled library alcove and a hidden bar overlooking the charming street to the west.

-The entire property has been thoroughly upgraded to the highest standard.
-Classic elements such as decorative plaster, high ceilings and wooden floors are combined with high-quality modern finishes, creating a home that is both sophisticated and welcoming.
+A modern renovation of the highest class has been carried out throughout the entire house.
+Classic features such as ornate crown molding, high ceilings and wood floors are combined with modern quality finishes to create a home that is both sophisticated and welcoming.

-The location provides easy access to Sloane Square and South Kensington Subway stations, as well as famous schools, galleries, boutiques, and excellent restaurants in Chelsea.
-Despite its central location, Mallord Street retains a calm residential atmosphere, making it one of the most desirable addresses in SW3.️
+The location provides easy access to Sloane Square and South Kensington tube stations, as well as Chelsea's famous schools, galleries, boutiques and restaurants.
+Despite its centrality, Mallord Street retains a relaxed, residential atmosphere, making it one of the most desirable addresses in SW3.